Seahorse - Indonesia LiveaboardInquiry

 Exact pricing is available on the schedule here as prices vary dependant on the time of year, destination and the length of the trip and sometimes special offers are available.

-2-3 day dives + night dive when possible (dependanty on which itinerary it is).
+2-3 day dives + night dive when possible (dependant on which itinerary it is).

-No dive on the arrival day except in komodo, 1 dive on the last day of cruise, no dive on the check out day.
+No dive on the arrival day except in Komodo, 2 dives on the last day of cruise, no dive on the check out day.

 Aluminum 80 CF diving tank, diving weights, weight belts.